TezBaydu/Milestone-Project-1-Band/README.md

 ### Bugs

 - h2 Latest single release
-    * centre vertically on page
+    * centre vertically on page - Done !

+- Nav background color has to be associated to 2 classes: .navbar-expand-lg and .bg-nav....
+    * WHY ?!